-Hello this Garrett calling in for Mount Vinson expedition number three: Garrett Madison and Jim Lumberg in collaboration with PolarExplorers!
-Today we left Union Glacier camp and flew via Twin Otter aircraft to Mount Vinson base camp at 7,800 ft.
+Hello, this is Garrett calling in for Mount Vinson expedition number three: Garrett Madison and Jim Lumberg in collaboration with PolarExplorers!
+Today we left Union Glacier camp and flew via Twin Otter aircraft to Mount Vinson base camp at 7,800 ft..
 We rigged our sleds and backpacks and started climbing up to Low Camp.
-It took us about five and half hours to get to Low Camp.
+It took us about five and a half hours to get to Low Camp.
 We arrived, pitched our tents, fired up our stoves, started melting snow for water, and cooked a great dinner.
 Now we’re getting ready for bed.

 (photo: Vinson 2019 team two from earlier this week)

 Our Vinson expedition team had a big day today as reported by expedition leader, Garrett Madison:

 Hello!
 This is Garrett calling in for the Mount Vinson expedition team number two.

 Today is Friday, January 11th and we have reached Union Glacier camp!
 We had a great day descending from our high camp on Mount Vinson all the way down to Vinson base camp.
 And then we were picked up by a Twin Otter aircraft and flown back to Union Glacier camp where we all are now tucked into our tents and looking forward to a good night’s rest.